Environment | Value natural resources

 Used tire recycling facility (Japan)

 Bridgestone Tire Solution Japan (BTSJ) operates the Bridgestone Tire Recycle Center Osaka.
 The center combines the ability to manufacture retreaded tires and repurpose used tires in a single location.
-The center also facilitates the collection, reuse and repurposing of tires from Osaka Prefecture and parts of Kyoto, Hyogo, Shiga and Wakayama Prefectures.
-The Group is maintaining its commitment to achieving sustainable used tire management.
+The center also facilitates the collection, reuse, and repurposing of tires from Osaka Prefecture and parts of Kyoto, Hyogo, Shiga, and Wakayama prefectures.
+Bridgestone is maintaining its commitment to achieving sustainable used tire management.

 Giant Rubber Water Tanks (Americas)

-Bridgestone Americas’ Aiken Off Road Radial Plant has been recycling used off-road radial tires by converting them into giant watering troughs called Giant Rubber Water Tanks for cattle and other livestock.
-Approximately 183 tires were repurposed in 2023.
+Bridgestone Americas’ Aiken Off-The-Road Radial Tire Plant has been recycling used off-the-road radial tires by converting them into giant watering troughs called Giant Rubber Water Tanks for cattle and other livestock.
+They have repurposed approximately 98 tires in 2024.

 Relevant information